 A utility client on the east coast of the United States asked Continental Mapping to perform a proof on concept to assess the value of mobile lidar and high resolution imagery to inventory assets in the field.
 The client needed to update its GIS database for asset inventory and regulatory reasons.

 The client estimated that more than 300,000 poles were unaccounted for in their database.
 This is of concern for a number of reasons – one being that each pole generates significant revenue when third parties make use of the utility poles (i.e., cable companies, ISPs, etc.).
 A great deal of revenue is lost when the utility company cannot police the use of its poles.

 Continental Mapping worked with the client to design a solution that would assess the feasibility of updating the GIS database efficiently using mobile lidar.
+Continental Mapping drove over 350 miles of roadway to protoype using mobile mapping to begin the search.
 With this data development, the utility could look beyond the database and concern itself with a number of other issues such as mitigating complicated regulatory concerns.

 360 degree lidar coverage provided sufficient density to easily detect the power lines as well as the poles being inventoried.
 The unit also integrates an inertial measurement unit and Global Navigation Satellite System (GNSS) equipment.